kjarjoura/INDE577/Supervised Learning/The Perceptron/ReadMe.md

 ### Basic Idea

-The Perceptron algorithm learns a linear decision boundary to classify input data into two categories.
-It takes a set of input features and assigns weights to each feature, along with an additional weight for the bias term.
-The weighted sum of the input features is then passed through an activation function (step function), which produces the final output prediction.
+The Perceptron algorithm is based on the concept of a linear threshold unit (LTU), which takes input features, applies weights to them, sums them up, and then passes the result through an activation function to produce a binary output.
+The algorithm iteratively adjusts the weights to minimize classification errors until convergence.

 ### Algorithm

-The perceptron algorithm involves the following steps:

-1. **Initialization**: Initialize the weights and bias term randomly or to zeros.
+1. **Initialization**: Initialize the weights and bias (if applicable) randomly or to zero.
+2. **Training**:
+   - Iterate over the training dataset.
+   - For each instance, compute the predicted class using the current weights.
+   - Update the weights based on the prediction error and learning rate.
+   - Continue until convergence or for a maximum number of iterations.

-2. **Forward Propagation**: Compute the weighted sum of the input features and apply the activation function to produce the output prediction.
+3. **Prediction**: Given a new instance, compute the weighted sum of features and apply the activation function to predict the class.

-3. **Update Weights**: If the prediction is incorrect, update the weights using the gradient descent update rule to minimize the loss.

-4. **Repeat**: Repeat steps 2 and 3 until convergence or a maximum number of iterations is reached.

 ### Mathematical Formulation

+#### Weight Function:
+The Perceptron algorithm updates the weights ($w$) according to the formula:

+$$w_{i+1} = w_i + \eta \cdot (y - \hat{y}) \cdot x$$

+where:
+- $w_{i+1}$ is the updated weight.
+- $\eta$ is the learning rate.
+- $y$ is the true label.
+- $\hat{y}$ is the predicted label.
+- $x$ is the feature vector.

 #### Activation Function:
 The perceptron uses a step function as its activation function, defined as: